Michael Cox (police officer): Chief of the Boston Police Department (2022–present)

 In July 2022, Cox was announced as the incoming commissioner of the Boston police by the Mayor of Boston, Michelle Wu.
 His selection as the new police chief came after a seven month search process for a new chief, which included community feedback and interviews with candidates.
 A five-member search committee (headed by Geraldine Hines, former justice of the Massachusetts Supreme Judicial Court) first narrowed the field to four finalists before selecting him as their recommendation to the mayor.
 Mayor Wu, a political progressive, had won a large victory in her election in 2021, having run with a campaign platform which included plans to reform the city's approach to public safety by emphasizing community oversight and restorative justice.
 She appreciated Cox's support for similar initiatives in his previous work in Boston and Ann Arbor, and agreed with her search committee's recommendation that he was the best candidate before them.

 Cox was officially sworn in on August 15, 2022.
 His leadership style has been characterized as "soft-spoken" but "assertive."

-Cox has expressed support towards the cause of diversifying the demographic makeup of the BPD, something which the Massachusetts Association of Minority Law Enforcement Officers and Mayor Wu have both advocated for.
+Cox has expressed support for diversifying the demographic makeup of the BPD, an effort that the Massachusetts Association of Minority Law Enforcement Officers and Mayor Wu have both advocated for.

+Cox has faced some criticism for often rejecting disciplinary recommendations made by the civilian review board.